ShivamAgarwal00/TinDog/README.md

 Why Animals don't have Social Media.

-let give them TinDog --> https://tindogfront.netlify.app/
+let start with the dogs and give them TinDog --> https://tindogfront.netlify.app/